 Collection: Trail Running Sunglasses

-Trail Running is a form of running that takes place in natural environments, typically along mountain trails, through forests, across plains, hills, and occasionally on desert terrain or limited stretches of asphalt (usually less than 20% of the total route length).
+Trail running is a form of running that takes place in natural environments, typically along mountain trails, through forests, across plains, and hills, and occasionally on desert terrain or short stretches of asphalt (usually less than 20% of the total route length).

 This sport often involves routes of considerable length, with significant elevation gains and losses.